-Getting Started with Redis Enterprise Software for Pivotal Cloud Foundry (PCF)
+Getting Started with Redis Enterprise Software for Pivotal Platform

 Click the newly imported tile.

-- Admin Email: Provide an email address for the administrative user who will have full administrative privileges to the new Redis Enterprise Software cluster.
+- Admin Email: Provide an email for the account that you want to have full administrative privileges to the new Redis Enterprise cluster.

 - Admin account password: Provide the password for the administrative account.